modin-project/modin/examples/tutorial/jupyter/execution/pandas_on_ray/README.md

 pip install -r requirements.txt
 ```

+*Note:* Sometimes pip is installing every version of a package.
+If you encounter that issue,
+please install every package listed in `requirements.txt` file individually with `pip install <package>`.

 ## Run Jupyter Notebooks

 A Jupyter Notebook example can be run from the current directory as follows: